 As Alberta’s economy continues its upward trend, we’re working to promote diversification and create jobs across sectors.

-- create 3,000 technology-focused spaces in post-secondary institutions to train and graduate a high-tech workforce
+- create 3,000 technology spaces in post-secondary institutions to train and graduate a high-tech workforce

-- support the interactive digital media sector to help attract and retain tech companies and entreprenuers
+- help the interactive digital media sector attract and retain tech companies and entrepreneurs

 - establish partnerships with industry and post-secondary institutions to grow the unmanned aerial systems sector

 We're attracting private investment in small businesses, capital projects and communities by creating and extending successful tax credits and programs.

 Alberta Investor Tax Credit (AITC) gives investors a 30% tax credit if they provide capital to Alberta-based small business doing research, development or commercialization of new technology, new products or new processes, interactive digital media development, video post-production and digital animation, and tourism.

 Capital Investment Tax Credit (CITC) encourages Alberta-based manufacturing, processing or tourism companies to make timely capital investments that offer opportunities for economic growth.
 Companies that make a capital investment of at least $1 million can apply for a 10% tax credit on eligible capital expenditures, up to a maximum of $5 million.

 Community Economic Development Corporation (CEDC) Tax Credit supports Alberta investors and businesses that work together to advance rural economic development and social impact initiatives in their communities.
 Alberta-based investors can receive a 30% tax credit.